 Optionally, you can glue all the pieces together, just make sure to allow to dry over night.

-I had originally made these eggs last year but wanted to spruce them up a bit so added the buttons after they were all finished.
+I had originally created these eggs last year but wanted to spruce them up a bit so added the buttons after they were all finished.
 I just glued the buttons in place and voila!
 You can use all kind of extras – like glitter or sequins and even embroidery.
 Have fun with it!
 You can mix and match fabrics, colors and textures so each egg is completely different.
 Personalize them for the person you are giving them to or make a bunch of mini felt Easter eggs for yourself.
 These little handmade eggs make a great extra tree in any Easter basket.